udayvunnam/xng-breadcrumb/README.md

 // Code examples with BreadcrumbService are given below, under Usage section
 ```

-🎉🎉 Now you will see auto generated breadcrumbs appearing for each route.
+🎉🎉 That's it.
+You should see auto-generated breadcrumbs appearing for each route.

 Note: XngBreadcrumb has a peer dependency on `@angular/router`.
 Include `RouterModule` in App imports, if you haven't already.

-### Angular Version Compatiblity
+### Angular Version Compatibility

 | xng-breadcrumb | Angular  |
 | -------------- | -------- |